Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Free Circular Brownian Motion

-\begin{corollary} The support of the Brown measure $\rho_t$ of $x_0+c_t$ is the closure of its interior.
-The number of connected components of interior $\Lt$ of the support of $\rho_t$ is a non-increasing function $t$, by Proposition \ref{Acomponent}. \end{corollary}
+\begin{corollary} The support of the Brown measure $\rho_t$ of $x_0+c_t$ is the closure of the open set $\Lambda_t$.
+The number of connected components of $\Lt$ of the support of $\rho_t$ is a non-increasing function $t$. \end{corollary} \begin{proof} The support of $\rho_t$ is the closure of $\Lambda_t$ follows directly by the facts that $\rho_t$ is strictly positive on $\Lambda_t$ and it has full measure on $\Lambda_t$.

+The number of connected components of the open set $V_t = \{a\in\R : v_t(a)>0\}$ is non-increasing, by Proposition~\ref{Acomponent}.
+Since $\Lambda_t$ has the same number of components as $V_t$ by the definition of $\Lambda_t$, the number of connected components of $\Lambda_t$ is also non-increasing. \end{proof}

 \begin{proposition} The Brown measure $\rho_t$ of $x_t=x_0+c_t$ is the unique measure $\sigma$ on $\LtC$ with the following two properties: $(1)$ the push-forward of $\sigma$ by the map $\lambda\mapsto\Psi_t(\lambda) = H_t(a+iv_t(a))$ is the distribution of $x_0+s_t$, and $(2)$ $\sigma$ is absolutely continuous with respect to the Lebesgue measure and its density is given by